lancegoyke/fitness-store/README.md

 heroku run python manage.py migrate
 ```

+## Django Admin

+The address of Django's admin backend has been changed from `/admin/` to `/backside/`.

 ## Static files

 Static files must be copied in a similar fashion if updated: